Insider Tips on How to Rock Your adidas Video Interview

 As you look for the next career step in your career, you may well have been invited to a video interview.
 This tool is being used by more and more companies to optimize the recruiting process for both businesses and candidates.
 And over recent months, it have helped fill the void left by corona, where face to face interviews aren’t always possible.

 At adidas, this method of interviewing is relatively common, since it helps us to reach candidates from across the globe, whilst also allowing us to have a more effective assessment approach when evaluating candidates.

-So, what is a virtual video interview?
+So, what is a video interview?

 A virtual video interview is a web-based pre-recorded interview.
 It allows you to record the interview at your own convenience.